strvcom/frontend/project-guidelines/quality-output/seo-smo.md

 # SEO, SMO

 Search Engine Optimization (SEO) is a well-known term in frontend development.
-It’s all about metatags, descriptions, titles and semantic markup.
+It’s all about metatags, descriptions, titles and semantic markups.

-Less known SMO stands for Social Media Optimization.
-You can think of any social network (the most common are Facebook and Twitter), where your users can share your website.
-You need to set-up appropriate meta tags for these networks too.
+The lesser-known SMO stands for Social Media Optimization.
+Think of any social network (the most common are Facebook and Twitter) where your users can share your website.
+You need to set up the appropriate meta tags for these networks, too.

 ## Using the right semantics